-Everyone owns a different mix of assets and has varying family circumstances.
-Have regular planning meetings with your advisors to create a planning structure that is appropriate to your needs and periodically reviewed.
-We would be delighted to help.
+Everyone owns a different mix of assets and has varying family circumstances, so the short answer is to have regular planning meetings with your advisors to create a planning structure appropriate to your needs and periodically reviewed.
+We'd be delighted to help.